 Exclusion: Socially or physically excluding or disregarding a person in League-related activities.

 As a volunteer-run organization, we rely on members of the community to volunteer as referees and umpires during games.
-As such, we consider the bullying of volunteers to be particularly egregious.
+As such, we consider the bullying of officials to be particularly egregious.